usamakhangt4/plumify/README.md

 ## Bonus points

 * CSS Animations/transitions.
-* Use the JavaScript Notification API to show notification of track changes (include track details and the album art).
+* Use the JavaScript Notification API to show a notification when the track changes.
-* Make the player controls work using one of the MP3 preview URLs returned for track results.
+* Enable an audio preview of the track using player controls using the preview URL returned from the search results.
 This could be using the `Web Audio API`, `HTMLMediaElement` or `<audio>` HTML tag.